Urinary incontinence products - self-care

 If you have urine leakage, you can buy many types of urinary incontinence products.
 These products help keep your skin dry and prevent skin rashes and sores.

-Ask your doctor which product might be best for you.
+Ask your provider which product might be best for you.
 It depends on how much leakage you have and when it happens.
 You might also be concerned about cost, odor control, comfort, and how easy the product is to use.

 You can always try another product if the one you are using is uncomfortable or does not keep you dry enough.